 This is one of the most extraordinary sites in Myanmar.
 Located about 60 kilometers away from Inle Lake, Kakku is where 2,478 stupas are neatly placed on a surprisingly compact site.
 Legend has it that the stupa garden was founded by Buddhist missionaries in the 3rd century B.C.
 But what makes you even more amazed is that the style and size of these stupas vary a lot.
 Some are simply-designed; some others are decorated with the image of deities and mythical beasts.
 Once entering this sanctuary, you will feel like getting lost in a maze filled with a holy ambience.

 First established as a hill station by the British who want to escape from the intense heat of Yangon, Kalaw now is a premier choice for hiking and trekking in Myanmar.
-You can choose from a short and easy one day hike to Pa-O, Danu and Taung Yo villages or spend three days trekking in from Inle Lake, during which you will pass through tall mountains covered with pine trees, hills fringed with tea plantations, fields of rice, wheat, potato, sesame and chilli.
+You can choose from a short and easy one day hike to Pa-O, Danu and Taung Yo villages or spend three days trekking in from Inle Lake, during which you will pass through tall mountains covered with pine trees, hills fringed with tea plantations, fields of rice, wheat, potato, and sesame.
 It’s more of an agricultural route than merely a scenic one.
-With Exotic Voyages, we can also arrange a half day trek from Kalaw to Magwe on the back of an elephant.
+With Exotic Voyages, we can also arrange a half-day trek from Kalaw to Magwe on the back of an elephant.

-Shan noodles, a must-try while in Myanmar
+Shan noodles, a popular dish in Myanmar

-Now here comes the big one, the one that is a must visit in every Myanmar trips.
+Now here comes the big one, the one that is a must-visit in every Myanmar trips.
 Although total relaxation by the tranquil landscape and atmosphere of Inle Lake is what everybody should expect, visiting here can be a great opportunity to learn more about the local’s life.
 Here’s how we suggest 48 hours to be spent in Inle Lake.
-On the first day, go on a kayaking expedition through stilt houses of villages, vegetable farms and schools.
-Afterwards, visit an Intha family to learn how the locals cook then have lunch and share some chats with them.
+On the first day, go on a kayaking expedition through stilt houses of villages, vegetable farms, and schools.
+Afterward, visit an Intha family to learn how the locals cook then have lunch and share some chats with them.
 In the afternoon, embark on a boat and be introduced to the lifestyles of people living on the lake.
 This time you will be able to watch more closely how people “perform” leg-rowing fishing technique.
 In the evening, make sure you don’t stay up too late because the next morning you will wake up early to watch the magnificent sunrise while taking a small cup of tea or coffee.
-As the sun ascend far away from the horizon, take part in the Inle morning market before head out for an excursion to Indein, a nearby village where hundreds of ancient stupas erecting from verdant bushes.
-End the second day with by a memorable candle-lit dinner with at the locals while watching the traditional dance and music performance.
+As the sun ascends far away from the horizon, take part in the Inle morning market before head out for an excursion to Indein, a nearby village where hundreds of ancient stupas erecting from verdant bushes.
+End the second day with a memorable candlelit dinner with at the locals while watching the traditional dance and music performance.

 The leg-rowing fishermen, one of the most iconic images in Myanmar